Friday, 8 November 2024

 In a public place, a man may help a woman to carry a heavy bag up a flight of stairs, pick up something she’s dropped etc, but must not use this incident to scrape an acquaintance.

 Do we still bow?
 Discreetly, when meeting a monarch.
-We also nod across crowded rooms, and sometimes bow slightly when shaking hands – but don’t go over the top and turn it into a comic performance.
+We also nod across crowded rooms, and sometimes bow slightly when shaking hands – but there's no need to go over the top and turn it into a comic performance.

 There are rules for single girls who may even (gasp!) live alone.
 Don’t dine alone with a married man.
 Avoid being alone with a man, married or not, in his apartment or yours, in his hotel room or yours.
 Vogue adds: stick to one sherry, and a glass of wine at dinner.
 Vogue is right about all this, and warns against getting any kind of “reputation”.